yul402/Password-Generator/README.md

 # Project: Password Generator
 This repository showcases a web application that can be used to generate strong passwords for users based on their choices.

-Figure below shows the outlook of the application:
+Deployed application: password-generator-6n4ju2pp5-yul402.vercel.app

 ![Alt text](/Assets/PasswordGenerator_01.png?raw=true "Website layout")